AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/utm-parameters.md

 * It answers the question: "How are they getting to you?"
 * It denotes the highest level channel.
 * Social media, email, organic search, and paid search are all examples of potential Medium values.
-* This parameter maps data to the Bizible ‘Medium’ field.
+* This parameter maps data to the Marketo Measure ‘Medium’ field.
-* *Bizible Best Practice:* Do not use this field to call out a subchannel, otherwise, you may experience difficulties generating reports on the actual channel.
+* _Marketo Measure Best Practice:_ Do not use this field to call out a subchannel, otherwise, you may experience difficulties generating reports on the actual channel.
 Use it to identify your marketing vehicle or channel.
 For example, if you want to use email to market your product, the medium is email.

 **utm_source**